1120 SW Fifth Avenue, Portland, OR 97204

 Formerly known as Wiberg Butte, a large quantity of rock was removed from the quarry on the east face of Rocky Butte in the 1940s for use in a new Multnomah County jail.
 After the jail was demolished in the 1980s, much of the stone was reused along the Historic Columbia River Highway.

 Portland Parks & Recreation (PP&R) is proposing to clear “window” views at Rocky Butte Natural Area to comply with the City of Portland’s Scenic Views, Sites and Drives Inventory (November 8, 1988).
 According to the description in the inventory (VP 19-06), “The Rocky Butte panorama allows views in nearly all directions with particularly spectacular views of Mt.
 Hood and Mt.
 St. Helens."
-To re-establish the views, PP&R will be removing trees to create window views of Mt.
+To re-establish the views, PP&R is removing trees to create window views of Mt.
 Hood, Mt.
 St. Helens and downtown.
-PP&R will take this opportunity to improve the health of the forest on the butte by removing invasive species, planting 400 trees (the majority are low growing) and 5200 shrubs.
+PP&R will take this opportunity to improve the health of the forest on the butte by removing invasive species, planting 400 trees (the majority are low growing) and 5,200 shrubs.

 Emily Roth, Project Manager